 - Find the listicle you want to be part of.
 Following your favorite bloggers and publications in relevant niches will help you.

 - If you find similar businesses in the list, send a cold email to the author to show appreciation for the listicle, introduce yourself and perhaps invite them to try your services.

 Popular blogger Ryan Robinson has rounded up a top alternatives listicle that offers great backlinks to the selected tools.

-Guest blogging is a tried and tested method to earn backlinks.
+Guest blogging is a tried and tested method to earn high quality backlinks.
 With guest posts in industry-leading publications, you can expose your business to a bigger chunk of the audience and signal Google to take notice.
 Guest posts in authoritative sites work as a stamp of approval which improves SERP performance.
 However, the success of guest blogging depends on how relevant and personalized your outreach campaign is.

 2. Invest time in prospecting